hl2guide/PasswordGenerator/README.md

 ![Preview](https://raw.githubusercontent.com/hl2guide/PasswordGenerator/master/Screenshots/example.PNG)

-A tiny C# app for Windows that generates complex passwords.
+A tiny C# WinForms app for Windows that generates complex passwords.

-Please Note: The generated passwords are not intended to be human-friendly or memorable.
-They are complex passwords for use in conjunction with a password manager (like LastPass or Dashlane).
+## Requirements

 It targets and requires both Windows and the .NET Framework 4.8.